cleavr/cleaverdocs/content/guides/strapi-cms.md

 This will add a workflow file to your project.
 You may edit this file to add additional tests if you'd like.
 This will also trigger an initial build and deployment for your app.

-If you are connecting to a database, there is one modification you should make.
+If your app needs Environment variables, such as db connection variables, there is one modification you should make.
 The GitHub Actions process doesn't pull from the `.env` file once everything is deployed so you will need to add the db connection information to the **PM2 Ecosystem** configuration located in settings > build.
 Add your connect variables to the `env` section of the PM2 Ecosystem.